Hectorvee/weather-app/README.md

-Here’s the complete `README.md` file with all the sections included:

 # Weather App

 A simple weather application built with Python and Tkinter that fetches weather data using the OpenWeatherMap API.